-The assessment in Opinion Writing will include an assessment of Legal Research skills (see above).
+The assessment in Opinion Writing will include an assessment of Legal Research skills (see below).
 The assessment will be set and marked locally by the Authorised Education and Training Organisation.
 It may be in a criminal or civil context.
 Students should have one calendar week in which to complete the assessment, and the AETO should advertise this clearly in advance.
 Both the Opinion Writing and Legal Research components of the assessment should be submitted at the same time, but feedback will be given separately.
-If either component of the assessment is failed but the other is passed, candidates must be able to re-sit a discrete assessment which covers the failed component.
+If either component of the assessment which covers the failed component.
 The BSB recommends a word count of around 4000 words for the opinion component of the assessment.

 - Language 10%

 - Clear, concise and grammatical English

 - Correctly spelled and appropriately punctuated

-- Uses language and style appropriate to an opinion
+- \circ $\;$ Uses language and style appropriate to an opinion

 - Structure 10%

 - Properly headed

-- Neatly laid out
+- o Neatly laid out

-- Signed
+- o Signed

-- o Makes appropriate use of sub-headings and paragraphs
+- Makes appropriate use of sub-headings and paragraphs

 - Follows a logical order

-- Issues, law and facts 30% - o Identifies the relevant law, facts and issues - Omits irrelevant matters - Demonstrates a sound understanding and application of the relevant law to the relevant facts. - o Gives each issue due weight and significance - Conclusions and Reasoning 30% - o Reaches clear conclusion on all relevant issues - o Reaches a clear overall conclusion - o All conclusions supported by appropriate reasoning - o Explains, if necessary, why a definitive conclusion cannot be reached. - Advice on evidence, procedure and practical matters 20% - o Identifies and asks for relevant further information - Shows a practical understanding of where, how, why and from whom further information may be obtained - o Clearly identifies and advises on any practical and procedural steps
+- Issues, law and facts 30% - Identifies the relevant law, facts and issues - Omits irrelevant matters - Demonstrates a sound understanding and application of the relevant law to the relevant facts. - o Gives each issue due weight and significance - Conclusions and Reasoning 30% - Reaches clear conclusion on all relevant issues - o Reaches a clear overall conclusion - \circ $\;$ All conclusions supported by appropriate reasoning - \circ $\;$ Explains, if necessary, why a definitive conclusion cannot be reached. - Advice on evidence, procedure and practical matters 20% - o Identifies and asks for relevant further information - $\circ\,$ Shows a practical understanding of where, how, why and from whom further information may be obtained - Clearly identifies and advises on any practical and procedural steps a) Thoroughly recall and comprehend the Core Duties and their interrelationship.